pnp/blog/content/post/which-javascript-framework-can-i-use-with-sharepoint-framework.md

 250 million people using Microsoft 365.

-If you\'re just starting with web development, I\'d recommend you to learn React.
+If you're just starting with web development, I'd recommend you to learn React.
 It will give you the smoothest experience when building apps for Microsoft 365.
 There are many tools and samples built for React both by Microsoft and the community which you can use to learn and speed